WSUReuther/SuperManual/docs/02_arrangement/02_04_archival_objects.md

 Additionally, Archival Objects may have various other elements as needed, including:

-- [Notes](../03_shared/03_04_notes.md) (Scope and Contents, Conditions Governing Access, etc.)
+- [Notes](../03_shared/03_04_notes.md) (Scope and Contents, Conditions Governing Access, Physical Description, etc.)
 - Extents

 When adding descriptive elements to Archival Objects, adhere to the principle of inheritance: add additional description *only if* the information is different or more specific than that at a higher level.

+### Date Guidelines

+--8<-- "dates.md"

 ## Creating Archival Objects
 This section describes the process by which individual Archival Objects can be added.